tc39/proposal-amount/README.md

 ## Goals and needs

 In the real world, it is rare to have a number by itself.
 Numbers are more often measuring _an amount of something_, from the number of apples in a bowl to the amount of Euros in your bank account, and from the number of milliliters in a cup of water to the number of kWh consumed by an electric car per mile.
-When measuring a physical quantity, numbers also have a _precision_, or a number of significant digits.
+When measuring a physical quantity, numbers also have a _precision_.

 Intl formatters have long been able to format amounts of things, but the quantity associated with the number is not carried along with the number into Intl APIs, which causes real-world bugs.